pojntfx/libresat/README.md

 ## License

-OpenSNET Bridge Client Copyright (C) 2018 Felicitas Pojtinger
+OpenSDCP Design (C) 2018 Felicitas Pojtinger

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by